joshbegley/nyt-latest/README.md

 **Girl and Boy Scouts, Together and Apart**\
-`Readers recount their experience as girl scouts, and what sets them apart from boy scouts.
+`Readers recount their experiences as girl scouts, and what sets them apart from boy scouts.
 Also: The Trump plane ploy; an act of kindness.`\
 https://www.nytimes.com/2026/08/12/opinion/girl-boy-scouts.html

 **Prediction Firms Are Flagging Insider Traders.
 Many Will Not Face Charges.**\